Yearly Exam Dates available now - computer-based testing with instant results provided!

 Sample exam questions

 While we are not providing any sample exams, we have had many requests to see what the questions would look like.
 Here are three questions that reflect the form the questions will take.
 None of these will be on the exam itself.
 As you can see they are straightforward and unambiguous.
 There are no multiple correct answers; only one correct reponse to each question.
+All questions are based on the published texts by Dr. Marsha Linehan.

 1. Which of the following statements about skills training in standard DBT is true?